-CAUTION: Screws securing the phase harness to the compressor and nuts securing the main power cables to the controller are (1) use only.
+CAUTION: Screws securing the phase harness to the compressor and nuts securing the power harness to the controller are (1time) use only.
 If removed for any reason they must be replaced.
 Use only OE recommended replacements.

 Attention: Removing the phase harness for testing